synth is a Unix-y command line tool wrapped around the core synthetic data engine.

 Data can be imported from standard input by simply not specifying a path in the URI (e.g.

-jsonl:will read JSON Lines data).
+jsonl:will read JSON Lines data directly from standard input).
 If no

 --fromargument is specified, JSON data will read from standard input by default.